tae898/taewoon.kim/projects/human-memory.md

 ## Conclusion

-In conclusion, the journey of developing Humemai, a machine with human-like memory systems, represents a groundbreaking leap in the realm of artificial intelligence.
+In conclusion, the journey of developing HumemAI, a machine with human-like memory systems, represents a groundbreaking leap in the realm of artificial intelligence.
 By intricately weaving the complexities of human memory—encompassing short-term, long-term, and sensory memories—into the fabric of AI through the use of knowledge graphs and deep